Drop Tuning Guitar Guide

 ⚠️ Important: String Gauge Considerations

 Lower drop tunings require heavier gauge strings to maintain proper tension.
-Using standard gauge strings (.009-.042 or .010-.046) in Drop C or lower will result in floppy, buzzing strings with poor tone.
+Using standard gauge strings (.009-.042 or .010-.046) in Drop C# or lower can result in floppy, buzzing strings with poor tone.

 - Drop B / Drop A: Use .011-.056 or .012-.060 minimum